IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 # Deep dive into Memcached Operator Code
 In this article, we will discuss the low-level functions needed to write your own operator.
-This article builds off of the previous [Develop and Deploy a Memcached Operator on OpenShift Container Platform](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) article, so if you want the complete steps to develop and deploy the Memcached operator, view that article.
+This article builds off of the previous [Develop and Deploy a Memcached Operator on OpenShift Container Platform](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) tutorial, so if you want the complete steps to develop and deploy the Memcached operator, view that tutorial.
 This article will just discuss the Memcached custom controller code in depth.

 ## Expectations (What you have)